sdiehl/wiwinwlh/tutorial.md

 Indeed this is not that far from how GHC actually implements typeclasses.
-It elaborates into projection functions and data constructors nearly identical to this, and are implicitly threaded for every overloaded identifier.
+It elaborates into projection functions and data constructors nearly identical to this, and are expanded out to a dictionary argument for each typeclass constraint of every polymorphic function.

 Specialization
 --------------